redFrik/f0plugins/README.md

 <https://github.com/redFrik/f0plugins/releases>

+**NOTE**: the macOS binaries will not run under 10.14.
+The minimum required macOS version (i guess) is 10.15.
+Binaries that run under 10.14 can be downloaded from <https://fredrikolofsson.com/code/sc/#plugins>

-NOTE: currently the macOS binaries are not signed.
+**NOTE**: currently the macOS binaries are not signed.
 I recommend building them yourself (below) or see https://github.com/supercollider/supercollider/wiki/macOS-Signing-and-Notarization

 ---